 None well documented.

-Pine bark extract is generally well tolerated, with minor gastric discomfort, dizziness, nausea, and headache occasionally noted.
-Clinical studies using Pycnogenol report no clinically important adverse events.
+Pine bark extract is generally well tolerated, with occasional minor gastric discomfort, dizziness, nausea, and headache.

-Pine bark extract is generally recognized as safe (GRAS), based on data from animal studies and clinical trials; however, few studies evaluate safety as a primary outcome.
+Pine bark extract is generally recognized as safe (GRAS) based on data from animal studies and clinical trials; however, few studies evaluate safety as a primary outcome.

-P. pinaster Aiton (previously termed P. maritima Mill.) is a medium-sized pine growing up to 30 m tall with bright red-brown, deeply fissured bark.
-It has stout needles occurring in pairs, and the plant produces oval cones 10 to 20 cm long.
-The tree is native to the western and southwestern Mediterranean regions but has rapidly naturalized to other countries, including the United States, England, South Africa, and Australia.
-The largest man-made forest in the world, the 900,000 hectare Les Landes on the Atlantic coast of southwestern France is populated almost entirely by P. pinaster.1, 2
+P. pinaster Aiton (previously termed Prunus maritima Mill.) and P. radiata are medium-sized pines growing up to 30 m tall with bright red-brown, deeply fissured bark.
+They have stout needles occurring in clusters and produce oval cones 10 to 20 cm long.
+The pine tree is native to the western and southwestern Mediterranean regions but has rapidly naturalized to other countries, including the United States, England, South Africa, and Australia.
+The largest man-made forest in the world, the 900,000 hectare Les Landes on the Atlantic coast of southwestern France, is populated almost entirely by P. pinaster.1, 2

-Pycnogenol is composed of 80% to 85% proanthocyanidins, the monomers catechin and taxifolin (5%), and phenolic acids, including derivatives of benzoic and cinnamic acids (2% to 4%).
+Pine bark extract is composed of 80% to 85% proanthocyanidins, the monomers catechin and taxifolin (5%), and phenolic acids, including derivatives of benzoic and cinnamic acids (2% to 4%).
 Depending on the extraction process and the source Pinus species used (P. radiata or P. pinaster), the exact composition will vary.
 Geographical and seasonal variation is also expected.
 Pine bark is boiled with saturated sodium chloride, cooled, and extracted with ethyl acetate.
 After concentration, the solution is precipitated with chloroform.
 This process is repeated several times to remove condensed tannins.
-In some studies, Pycnogenol -related compounds are designated procyanidiol oligomers (PCOs).
-The oligomers range from monomers to dodecamers.
+In some studies, the extracted compounds are designated procyanidiol oligomers.
 The phenolic acids are derivatives of benzoic and cinnamic acids.
-Tablets and capsules must contain a minimum of 20 mg of Pycnogenol for the right to use the Pycnogenol trademark on the label or as a product name.
-Confusion previously arose when grape seed extract was marketed as containing Pycnogenol .
-Maritime pine extract is monographed in the United States Pharmacopeia.2, 3, 4, 5
+Confusion previously arose when grape seed extract was marketed as containing "pycnogenol."
+Maritime pine extract is included in the United States Pharmacopeia.2, 3, 4, 5

 Uses and Pharmacology